Last Updated on December 21, 2020

 Scroll below to see which states require plans to have an architect stamp, and which states have exemptions.

-NOTE: Sometimes local ordinances may require architect stamped house plans or an engineer seal.
-Therefore, check with your building department to verify local jurisdiction for an architect stamp.
+IMPORTANT NOTE: Sometimes local ordinances may require house plans to be stamped by an architect or a structural engineer.
+When your local building department allows an architect or engineer stamp, a building designer can prepare your house plans.
+A structural engineer will provide stamped structural plans as a supplement for the house plans to meet the permitting requirement if necessary.
+Check with your local building department to verify requirements to obtain a building permit.
 This step should be included in your home planning checklist to design and build the ideal home plan for your family.

 Detached single-family dwelling and any sheds, storage buildings, and garages do not need to include the stamp of an architect on the plans.

 Exempts a person preparing drawings for a building for the person’s own use and occupancy as a single family residence and related site work for that building; a building that is intended to be used only as a residence by not more than: four families and that is not more than two stories high and the grounds of the building; or two families and that is not more than three stories high and the grounds of the building, if the building is located in a municipality that has adopted a building or residential code that applies to the building and if the building complies with the building or residential code.

 A one or two story building in which the square footage of the floor area measured to the outside surface of the exterior walls does not exceed 3,000 square feet, that is not intended for occupancy by more than twenty persons on a continuous basis and in which the maximum span of any structural member does not exceed twenty feet unless a greater span is achieved by the use of wood or steel roof or floor trusses or lintels approved by an engineer registered by the board.

 Architect stamped house plans are not needed for single family detached, duplex, triplex, and quadruplex dwellings.